Tuesday, November 19, 2024

 “Your Will be Done; on Earth as it is in Heaven.”
 Matthew: 6:10

-I often have struggled with trying to determine God’s will making important decisions.
+I often have struggled with trying to determine God’s will when making important decisions.
 For example, what should I do when I confront my boss on an ethical question fearing that I might lose my job?
 Should I marry this girl, or not?
 Do I follow my convictions and join a protest march over the innocent death of an African American boy at the hands of the police or be afraid that my conservative friends will cease to be my friends?
 I am afraid that I may be arrested while practicing non-violent civil disobedience?
 Do I follow my selfish tendencies and want my comatose husband to continue “living” and instead of let him go?

 Last summer, while a teaching a class, we were discussing the same topic.
 We concluded that knowing the will of God is not based on specific situations, such as the questions from the previous paragraph.
 Rather, God’s will is my decision to follow the Way of the Christ.
 We decide to follow Him, no matter where He leads us.